Anirudh-R-2506/whatsapp-manager/README.md

 -> Create custom shortcuts to send specific messages like CTRL+L to send a 'LOL'\
 -> Send messages by dictating them\
 -> Easily switch between chats\
--> Use shortcuts to even send emojis :)\
+-> Use shortcuts to even send emojis :)
--> Auto correct to always keep you on the right path